LIVE interview with Dr. Phoebe Elers on Radio Waatea about Poverty Is Not Our Future campaign

 With our “Respect Our Food Rights” campaign launched last year, we partnered with DSM and BOP Hub to address the micronutrient deficiencies faced by our Migrant Construction Workers in Singapore due to the poor quality meals they received.
 This video below showcases the soft launch of the ‘45Rice’ project in delivering micronutrient-rich rice to this migrant community and eventually the wider public at large in Singapore.
 The concept of “Hidden Hunger” is introduced and they addressed the issue through the strategy of producing and supplying this micronutrient-rich rice.
 Our Director, Prof Mohan Dutta, was present to give his insights about the event and the fortified rice that was served.

-Brave /brāv/ verb.
-Endure or face unpleasant conditions or behavior with courage.
-This week, we had our very first focus group with 10 women who are domestic helpers in Singapore, and we are also continuing to interview women who are currently working in their employers’ homes.
-“Brave” only scratches the surface in describing the stories we heard.
-Together, the CARE team and the focus group discovered that there are so many problems, injustices, and issues to tackle together and through all the tears in the focus group, mine included, I was confronted with how different our worlds are but how similar our hearts are.
-At the very core, regardless of socioeconomic status, occupation, or culture, people want to be treated like real people, with respect and dignity, and as we all know, it’s painful when it is not afforded to you.
+Brave (verb): To endure or face unpleasant conditions or behavior with courage.
+This week marked our very first focus group session with 10 women who are domestic helpers in Singapore, while we continue to conduct interviews with those currently working in their employers’ homes.
+The word “brave” scarcely captures the depth of the stories we heard.
+Together, the CARE team and the focus group participants unearthed numerous challenges, injustices, and issues to confront.
+Amidst tears shed during the session, including his own, Prof. Mohan Dutta was confronted with the stark differences in our worlds but the striking similarity of our shared humanity.
+At the core, irrespective of socioeconomic status, occupation, or culture, individuals yearn to be treated with respect and dignity.
+The absence of these basic rights can be deeply painful.